weaviate/weaviate-io/developers/weaviate/some-broken-text.md

 More stuff.

-Here re some ohr problems.
+Here be some other quandries.

 Morem, and more.